 Looking for More of an Introduction?

 If you would like more of an introduction, explore this related item.
 Please note that this link will take you to another section on Cancer.Net:

 ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to this type of cancer.
 This fact sheet is available as a PDF, so it is easy to print out.

 Cancer.Net Patient Education Video: View a short video led by an ASCO expert in head and neck cancer that provides basic information and areas of research.

 The next section in this guide is Statistics.
 It helps explain how many people are diagnosed with this type of cancer and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.